Git-Hub-Chris/SandboxEnvironment/SECURITY.md

 1. Do Not Create Public Issues: To avoid exposing the vulnerability, please avoid reporting it via GitHub Issues or in any public forums.

-2. Contact the Security Team: Report vulnerabilities via email to [security-email@example.com].
-Use the subject line “Sandbox Repo Security Vulnerability Report”.

-3. Provide Detailed Information: Include as much information as possible in your report, such as:
+2. Provide Detailed Information: Include as much information as possible in your report, such as:

 • Description of the vulnerability